Accredited Online MBA Programs in Marketing

 Advertising, Promotions, or Marketing Manager

 The Bureau of Labor Statistics4 (BLS) tracks average wages and employment rates for specific careers throughout the US.
 According to the BLS, advertising and promotion managers earned an average of $117,130 annually as of May 2018, while marketing managers earned an average of $134,290 per year.
-Demand for this job is expected to rise 10% by the year 2026, which is a little faster than average.
+Demand for this job is expected to rise by 10% by 2026, which is a little faster than average.

 Market Research Analyst